Over 50% of Dublin commuters now using public transport

 Public transport use in Dublin has reached record levels with more than half of all city commuters using buses, trams or trains last year.
 Photograph: Cyril Byrne/The Irish Times.

-Public transport use in Dublin has reached record levels with more than half of all city commuters using buses, trams or trains last year, the highest number in almost 40 years.
+Public transport use in Dublin has reached a record level with more than half of all city commuters using buses, trams or trains last year, the highest proportion since records began 40 years ago.

-The number of commuters cycling into the city is also at its highest level, up 3 per cent on 2016 figures, with private cars also down 3 per cent last year, according to the National Transport Authority and Dublin City Council’s annual traffic count.
+The number of commuters cycling into the city is also at its highest level on record, up 3 per cent on 2016 figures, with private cars down 3 per cent last year, according to the National Transport Authority and Dublin City Council’s annual traffic count.

 Figures show that more commuters are using public transport and other “sustainable” transport modes - cycling and walking, than any time since the figures were first recorded in 1980.

-A total of 70 per cent of all inbound trips crossing the canal cordon were made by sustainable transport – a year-on -year growth since 2010, and up 9 percentage point in the last 11 years from 61 per cent in 2006.
+A total of 70 per cent of all inbound trips crossing the canal cordon were made by sustainable transport.
+This compared to 61 per cent in 2006.

-Luas trips in the morning peak were, however, down slightly on the previous year from 12,254 to 11,953 last year, although the count was taken before the opening of the new Luas cross city line last December.
+Luas trips in the morning peak were, however, down slightly on an annual basis from 12,254 to 11,953 last year, although the count was taken before the opening of the new Luas cross city line last December.

 Increase